As ad dollars erode, tech investments point the way forward for networks

 But in a wide-ranging conversation at the Code Media conference in Huntington Beach, Calif., the top executives of Turner and A+E Networks elaborated on how their app businesses and investments in startups are driving new growth.

-While it’s not a revelation that apps are a great way to make money and build a deeper relationship with consumers, and that technology is the future for networks (frankly the tech companies that have overrun Hollywood in the past few years are a stark example of this new reality), the success of Turner’s Boomerang service and the investments that A+E have made in companies like Atlas Obscura and Vice highlight alternative ways to make money (I’m also looking at you, Vox and Recode).
+While it’s not a revelation that apps are a great way to make money and build a deeper relationship with consumers, and that technology is the future for networks (frankly the tech companies that have overrun Hollywood in the past few years are a stark example of this new reality), the success of Turner’s Boomerang service and the investments that A+E has made in companies like Atlas Obscura and Vice highlight alternative ways to make money (I’m also looking at you, Vox and Recode).

 Turner launched Boomerang last year as a subscription service for cartoons in a joint venture between Cartoon Network and Warner Brothers.
 The app now counts roughly 150,000 subscribers, according to Turner chief executive John Martin.
-Martin also said the company was seeing success with its Filmstruck service, which leverages the Turner Classic Movies brand to offer a curated slate of movies to watch.
+Martin also said the company was seeing success with its FilmStruck service, which leverages the Turner Classic Movies brand to offer a curated slate of movies to watch.

-Martin said Filmstruck “provides a learning experience into what the future of this business is going to be which is tapping into fandom.”
+Martin said FilmStruck “provides a learning experience into what the future of this business is going to be, which is tapping into fandom.”

 For Martin, the idea of curation is going to be increasingly important as the amount of available distractions and stories explodes across different media properties.
 If the future of Turner is, as Martin says, “being responsible for controlling the consumer experience from start to finish,” then guiding people to apps where Turner can control that experience just makes sense.